Climate and Weather of Costa Rica

-Because Costa Rica is located between nine and ten degrees north of the Equator, the climate is tropical year round.
-This means the average maximum temperature lies around 32°C throughout the year.
-The average annual minimum nighttime temperature is 23°C. However, the country has many micro-climates depending on elevation, rainfall, topography and by the geography of each particular region.
+Because Costa Rica is located between nine and ten degrees north of the Equator, the climate is tropical year-round.
+This means the average maximum temperature remains around 32°C throughout the year, while the average annual minimum nighttime temperature is 23°C. However, the country has many microclimates depending on elevation, rainfall, topography, and the geography of each region.

-Costa Rica's seasons are defined by how much it rains during a particular period and not to the four seasons like in the Northern Hemisphere.
-The year can be split into two periods, the dry season known to the residents as summer, and the rainy season, known locally as winter.
+Costa Rica's seasons are defined by rainfall rather than the four distinct seasons experienced in the Northern Hemisphere.
+The year is divided into two periods: the dry season, known locally as "summer," and the rainy season, referred to as "winter."

-Thanks to its fairly southern location in Central America, Costa Rica has almost no chance of hurricanes.
-The hurricane route from the Caribbean runs just north of the country.
-Because neighboring Nicaragua is on a possible course of hurricanes, the indirect effects of a hurricane can be experienced in northeastern Costa Rica.
+Thanks to its relatively southern location in Central America, Costa Rica has almost no direct risk of hurricanes.
+The typical hurricane path in the Caribbean runs just north of the country.
+However, because neighboring Nicaragua is occasionally in the path of hurricanes, northeastern Costa Rica may experience indirect effects such as heavy rain and strong winds.

 1. Yearly average minimum and maximum temperatures